Joseph Rademacher (bishop): Priesthood

 Rademacher was ordained to the priesthood for the Diocese of Fort Wayne by Bishop John Luers on August 2, 1863.
-He then served as the first resident pastor in Attica, Indiana, also attending to the nearby missions.
+After his ordination, the diocese assigned Rademacher as the first resident pastor in Attica, Indiana, also attending to the nearby missions.
 In 1870, he was transferred to a parish in Columbia City, Indiana.
 In 1872, Rademacher was appointed chancellor of the diocese and pastor of St. Mary's Parish in Fort Wayne, Indiana.
 He served as pastor of St. Mary of the Immaculate Conception Parish in Lafayette, Indiana, from 1880 to 1883.

 Bishop of Nashville

-On April 3, 1883, Rademacher was appointed as the fourth bishop of the Diocese of Nashville by Pope Leo XIII.
-He received his episcopal consecration on June 24, 1883, from Archbishop Patrick Feehan, with Bishops Joseph Dwenger and John Watterson serving as co-consecrators.
+On April 3, 1883, Rademacher was appointed as the fourth bishop of Nashville by Pope Leo XIII.
+He received his episcopal consecration at St. Mary's Catholic Cathedral in Nashville on June 24, 1883, from Archbishop Patrick Feehan, with Bishops Joseph Dwenger and John Watterson serving as co-consecrators.

 Bishop of Fort Wayne

-Rademacher was named the third bishop of the Diocese of Fort Wayne by Leo XIII on July 15, 1893.
+Rademacher was named the third bishop of Fort Wayne by Leo XIII on July 15, 1893.
 Unlike his predecessor, Rademacher was known as a mild and approachable leader.